rust-lang/rfcs/0000-virtual-2.md

 expect a thin pointer) with a warning?
 Or can we emulate C++ vtables to give efficient multiple inheritance?

 ## Initialisation

-To initialise a struct you must give values for all its fields.
+To initialise an unsized struct you must give values for all its fields.
 There is a technical and an ergonomic problem here: if the base struct is in a different module, then its private fields cannot be named in the constructor for the derived struct; and if the base struct has a lot of fields, it is painful and error-prone to write out their values in multiple places.

 We can address the first problem by adjusting the privacy rules to always allow the naming of private fields in constructors if the most derived struct's fields